 Our Economics and AP Economics Macro and Micro courses push students to draw conclusions about the main factors in production and the role of government in an open market society.
 A Social Issues course has students analyze the relationship between human behavior, culture, and society.

 Study the behavior and mental processes of people in our Psychology and AP Psychology courses and study the patterns that shaped human understanding and how geographical circumstances impact all aspects of life.

 Interested in pursuing a career in Law or Government?
 We have introductory courses that provide basic overviews of both of these fields as well as a US in a Global Perspective course to encourage cultural understanding.

 World Language Courses

-The ability to speak another language is a valuable skill for any student to learn. eAchieve Academy offers five different languages; Spanish, French, Chinese, German, and Latin.
-Students can get a jump start on college by taking AP Spanish or AP French for college credit.
+The ability to speak another language is a valuable skill for any student to learn. eAchieve Academy offers four different languages; Spanish, French, German, and Latin.
+Students can get a jump start on college by taking AP Spanish for college credit.

 Discovering different cultures and histories through a language helps expand students’ world view and cultural understanding.
 With four levels offered in French, German, and Spanish students can easily graduate with the ability to communicate in their chosen language.

 eAchieve Academy offers twenty different AP classes students can take in senior year.
 Taking AP classes senior year can also save you a lot of money on college tuition in years to come.
 If you do well enough on the AP exam you can receive college credit for your high school AP courses.

 Some students are under the impression AP courses don’t matter senior year because college admissions offices don’t see your grades from 12th grade classes.
 But they still note how many honors or AP classes you take senior year, so it’s important to show you’re continuing to challenge yourself and grow academically.